 Changes that Could Impact the Biosafety Risk Assessment

-Any changes that could potentially impact the initial biosafety risk assessment require an amendment to previously approved IBC Application.
-These changes must be submitted to the IBC for review prior to initiating these changes, following the same submission process within the WRG-RS by creating the amendment to previously approved application.
+Any changes that could potentially impact the initial biosafety risk assessment require an amendment to the previously approved IBC Application.
+These changes must be submitted to the IBC for review before being initiated, following the same submission process within the WRG-RS by creating an amendment to the previously approved application.

-• Changes in the risk associated with biological product;
+- Changes in the risk associated with the biological product.

-• Risk decryption in the informed consent form, how ICF communicates the risks associated with the use of biological product.
+- Risk decryption in the informed consent form, how ICF communicates the risks associated with the use of the biological product.

-For more information refer to IBC Clinical Research Guide.
-For further assistance contact us at ibc@med.cornell.edu or (646) 962-7233.
+For more information, refer to the IBC Clinical Research Guide.
+For further assistance, contact us at ibc@med.cornell.edu or (646) 962-7233.

 Adverse Events